Chapter 1: How I Screwed Up

 I suppose this is as good a place as any to start, considering I screwed up at the very beginning.

 I began writing my first novel when I was sixteen.
-This pièce de résistance, of course, consisted of spiral-bound notebooks filled with idea sketches, chapter excerpts, and page upon page of character outlines, most of which whose names were composed of those of my best friends’ spelled backward and then tweaked to blend in with the prose.
+This pièce de résistance, of course, consisted of spiral-bound notebooks filled with idea sketches, chapter excerpts, and page upon page of character outlines whose names were composed from those of my best friends’ spelled backward.

 Oh yeah, I was on fire.
-My prologue was a prophetic dream, and chapter one began with my MC waking up from said dream.
+My prologue was a prophetic dream, and chapter one began with my MC waking up.
 Hoo, boy… Can’t hold me back.

 Anyways, I was lucky enough to have a poor enough attention span that nothing permanent came of this disaster until about five years later when I was a grown and seasoned adult with far more refined tastes.